2001:

 Disneyland's Puffin Bakery, opened since July 1955, closes on Main Street.

-The space will become the Sunkist Citrus House and then the Blue Ribbon Bakery (in 1990) before
+The space will become the Sunkist Citrus House and in 1990 the Blue Ribbon Bakery.

 1980: